 Healthcare of women and their families

 - Midwives respect physiologic processes.
-Childbearing is an essentially normal event that the majority of families experience without complications.
+Childbearing is an essentially regular event that most families experience without complications.
 Even those whose experience deviates from the norm share the fundamental psychosocial experiences involved in birth.

 - Pregnancy and birth involve the entire family.
 The addition of a new member alters both the structure and the function of the family system.
 While posing new stresses on family relationships, childbearing provides the family with opportunities for growth and learning.
-Nurse-midwives have unique opportunities to foster that growth and to strengthen the integrity of the family unit.
+Nurse-midwives have unique opportunities to foster that growth and strengthen the family unit's integrity.

 - Women experience unique health care needs.
 These needs are influenced not only by menstrual and reproductive physiology but also by tradition and by social, cultural, economic, and political forces in contemporary society.
-These forces have a profound effect on access to high-quality care, personal health behaviors, and disparate health outcomes.
+These forces profoundly affect access to high-quality care, personal health behaviors, and disparate health outcomes.
 Women and their families have a right to culturally sensitive care.

 - Midwifery education emphasizes the synthesis of practice, theory and research.

 - Faculty serve as role models and provide a framework for learning experiences.

-- Students accept responsibility for their own learning in a process of increasing self-reliance and personal growth.
+- Students accept responsibility for their learning in a process of increasing self-reliance and personal growth.